alextanhongpin/architecture-decision-records/backend/004-use-rate-limiting.md

 Use a rate limit with separate rate and separate limit, e.g. 10 per second, but limit to 5 per second.

+## Implementation

+- by frequency
+- by duration
+- by error rate
+- by throttle
+- combination

+- wait: cron style, waits for the next execution. can just use for loop?
+- nowait: immediately fails. this should be default implementation...

 ## Consequences

 Rate limiting protects your server from DDOS.